saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   **`createMultiComparisonMutation`:** Uses `useMutation` to call the `multi-video-comparator` Supabase Edge Function.
 The payload includes `videoLinks`, `customComparativeQuestions`, and an optional `forceRecompare` flag. **Handles 403 errors from the Edge Function to display tier-specific daily comparison limit messages.**
 *   **UI Elements:**
     *   Dynamic input fields for `videoLinks` (minimum 2, with add/remove buttons).
+    *   **Multi-Video Comparison Disclaimer:** A note is added under the video link input fields: "<span class='font-semibold text-red-500'>Note:</span> For reliable and stable performance, multi-video comparisons are currently limited to a maximum of 3 videos simultaneously."
+The "Add Another Video" button is disabled if 3 videos are already added.
     *   Dynamic input fields for `customComparativeQuestions` (with question and word count). **Custom comparative questions are now unlimited in count and word count for all tiers.**
     *   **Displays current usage:** "Comparisons today: X/Y" with a link to `/upgrade` if not on a paid tier.
     *   `Button` to trigger the comparison, showing a `Loader2` icon when pending. **Disabled if `isComparisonLimitReached`.**